 CBD’s many possibilities

 However, CBD didn’t come into being until 1942, when a chemist named Roger Adams became the first to isolate it.
-That laid the groundwork for research into CBD’s therapeutic properties which continues to this day.
+That laid the groundwork for research into CBD’s therapeutic properties, which continues to this day.
 Although only one CBD-containing prescription has been approved by the FDA so far – a medication to treat certain forms of epilepsy – anecdotal evidence about CBD’s health benefits is building.
-Users say that it is helpful in alleviating pain and inflammation, reducing stress and anxiety, controlling nausea (especially in patients undergoing cancer treatments) and as a sleep aid, among other things.
+Users say that it helps alleviate pain and inflammation, reduce stress and anxiety, control nausea (especially in patients undergoing cancer treatments), and as a sleep aid, among other things.

-As mentioned above, whatever you’re using CBD for, it is crucial that you purchase a high-quality product from a company willing to provide documentation for that.
-High-quality refers not only to what is in the product (such as the amount of CBD the manufacturer claims it contains), but also what is not in it.
-Many people don’t realize that CBD can contain many impurities that could have a negative effect on their health.
+As mentioned above, whatever you’re using CBD for, you must purchase a high-quality product from a company willing to provide documentation for that.
+High-quality refers not only to what is in the product (such as the amount of CBD the manufacturer claims it contains) and what is not in it.
+Many people don’t realize that CBD can contain many impurities that could harm their health.

-For instance, if the hemp from which the CBD was extracted was not grown organically or sustainably, the plant’s roots could have absorbed pesticides, herbicides or heavy metals from the soil.
-The hemp could also have had mold on it – which can cause reactions in people with mold sensitivities ranging from rashes and runny noses to more severe symptoms, like shortness of breath.
+For instance, if the hemp from which the CBD was extracted was not grown organically or sustainably, the plant’s roots could have absorbed pesticides, herbicides, or heavy metals from the soil.
+The hemp could also have had mold on it, causing reactions in people with mold sensitivities ranging from rashes and runny noses to more severe symptoms, like shortness of breath.